-In Europe, the Company has initiated a retrospective data collection trial and plans to initiate a Patient Registry, which will prospectively collect data from EU commercial experience, and expects to support other Investigator Initiated Trials (IIT) globally as suitable opportunities present.
+In Europe, the Company has initiated a retrospective data collection trial and plans to initiate a Patient Registry, which will prospectively collect data from EU commercial experience, and expects to support other Investigator Initiated Trials (IIT) globally across multiple tumor types as suitable opportunities present.
 The Company believes IITs will serve to build clinical experience at key cancer centers, and will support efforts to obtain compelling reimbursement in Europe.